Stairs. Entry group. Materials. Doors. Locks. Design

 Dolomite lime application rates

-2. absorption properties of the earth.
+2. Absorption properties of the earth.
 For clay and loam, a larger amount is needed than for sand.

-Features of making dolomitic lime
+Features of applying dolomite lime

 Norms and methods of application for various crops are shown in the table:

-1. The acidity of the earth.
+1. Acidity of the earth.

-According to the Mitlider method, it is necessary to add lime flour with a mixture: limestone or dolomite flour 1 kg + 7-8 g of boric acid.
-It is necessary to make it before digging for each crop separately or when changing one type to another.
-Together with the dolomite mixture, it is proposed to make mineral fertilizers.
-If the earth is clayey and heavy, peatlands and wetlands, then the application rates for a bed up to 1 m wide are 200 g per 1 m p., on light soil, 100 g each. norms.
+According to the Mittleider method, lime flour must be added with a mixture: limestone or dolomite flour 1 kg + 7-8 g of boric acid.
+It is necessary to apply before digging for each crop separately or when changing one type to another.
+Together with the dolomite mixture it is proposed to add mineral fertilizers.
+If the soil is clayey and heavy, peat bogs and wetlands, then the application rates for a bed up to 1 m wide are 200 g per 1 m2, for light soil 100 g.
+If the soil is saline or alkaline, then you can use simple gypsum according to the same standards

-How to buy lime flour
+How to buy lime flour correctly

 Packing size price, rub.